 - Travel and participation in national team meetings (twice per year)

-- Attendance at the biennial national conference held in different locations across Canada
+- Attendance at the biannual national conference held in different locations across Canada

 - Regional travel within Eastern Ontario as needed

 Qualified applicants are invited to send their resume and cover letter addressed to the Director of Family Services.
 Applications will be received until the position is filled.

 Huntington Society of Canada is an equal opportunity employer and strives to ensure that its hiring process meets the needs of all persons with disabilities.
 As such, Huntington Society of Canada will provide reasonable accommodation for any applicant, as requested during the hiring process.